davinaizer/myportfolio/README.md

 # myportfolio
-My portfolio.
-Webpack + react
+Naizer's portfolio.

+This small portfolio website was made from scratch using:
+Webpack 4, ReactJS, Ant Design React UI Framework.